obonaventure/cnp3/book-2nd/index.rst

 Computer Networking : Principles, Protocols and Practice, 2nd edition
 #####################################################################

-.. only:: html

 .. figure:: cnp3.png
    :align: center
    :scale: 60

-   This is the current draft of the second edition of `Computer Networking : Principles, Protocols and Practice`.
-The ebook is being entirely rewritten until the end of 2013.
-It will be updated on a weekly basis.
+.. only:: html

+   This is an unpolished draft of the second edition of this ebook.
+If you find any error or have suggestions to improve the text, please create an issue via https://github.com/obonaventure/cnp3/issues/new

     You can also directly download the current ebook draft in various formats from the links below :

    	- :download:`distrib/cnp3bis.epub` suitable for viewing on tablets like ipad
  	- :download:`distrib/cnp3bis.pdf` suitable for viewing and printing anywhere